network-for-good/nfg_ui/README.md

 31. _Add a generator to supply the bootstrap shared examples for spec writing your own components._

+32. Need to integrate will_paginate rendering into the nfg_ui gem.

 Component tooltip/icon auto list for backup FOUNDATION_COMPONENT_NAMES = %i[color
                                   icon